vulkano-rs/vulkano/README.md

 - Tries to be convenient to use.
 Nobody is going to use a library that requires you to browse the documentation for hours for every single operation.

-Note that vulkano does **not** require you to install the official Vulkan SDK.
+Note that in general vulkano does **not** require you to install the official Vulkan SDK.
 This is not something specific to vulkano (you don't need the SDK to write programs that use Vulkan, even without vulkano), but many people are unaware of that and install the SDK thinking that it is required.
+However, macOS and iOS platforms do require a little more Vulkan setup since it is not natively supported.
+See below for more details.

 ## Development status